brendanhay/gogol/gogol-tagmanager/README.md

 ## Description

-A client library for the Tag Manager API.
+A client library for the Google Tag Manager.

 ## Contribute